cloudlinux/cloudlinux-single-doc/docs/manager/README.md

 Once the feature suite is enabled by administrator, end-user will see an AccelerateWP tab in their cPanel interface and be able to activate the optimization feature.

-### Activate free AccelerateWP for all WP sites on a server
+### Activate free AccelerateWP for all WP sites on the server
-Use the `cloudlinux-awp-admin enable-feature` CLI command to ensure the best performance for each WP site on the server.
-CLI command scans the server for all WP sites and activates the AccelerateWP feature suite.
+Use the `cloudlinux-awp-admin enable-feature` CLI command to ensure the best performance for every end-user.
+CLI command scans a server for all WP sites and activates the AccelerateWP feature suite.
 CLI command skips activation for WP sites with page caching or feature incompatibilities.